bea4dev/ChiyogamiLib/README.md

 ===========
 API for [Chiyogami](https://github.com/Be4rJP/Chiyogami)

-Currently, it is only available in version 1.15.2.
+Currently, it is only available in version 1.15.2 and 1.16.5.

 maven
 ------